cypw/DPNs/README.md

 - Please download the [ImageNet10K](http://www.image-net.org/download-images) and then extract the ImageNet-5k by the list below.

 ImageNet-5k Trainig/Validation List:
 - It contains about 5k leaf categories from ImageNet10K.
-There is not category overlapping between our provided ImageNet-5k and the official ImageNet-1k.
+There is no category overlapping between our provided ImageNet-5k and the official ImageNet-1k.
 - Download link: [GoogleDrive](https://goo.gl/kNZC4j)